-Direct dialogue process:
+Bilateral dialogue process:

-- CNP Assurances encourages discussions outside annual general meetings to address long-term issues and remove such discussions from the context of shareholder meetings - Such interaction is private and is not the subject of any public communication.
-It may be held in person or remotely.
-The aim of this approach is to be constructive: CNP Assurances explains its commitments and holds discussions with the company on how it is responding or will respond in the future.
-Long-term dialogue allows progress to be monitored and facilitates discussions on any difficulties encountered.
-Discussions are held directly between representatives of CNP Assurances and the investee company
+- CNP Assurances favours dialogue with companies outside annual general meetings, thereby making it possible to address long-term issues - Interactions may take place in person or remotely.
+The aim of this approach is to be constructive: CNP Assurances explains its requests and holds discussions with the company on how it is responding or will respond in the future.
+Long-term dialogue allows progress to be monitored and facilitates discussions on any difficulties encountered - Discussions are held on a bilateral basis between representatives of CNP Assurances and the company.
 The main persons involved are members of executive management or the Board of Directors, the Board Secretary, the Head of Investor Relations, the Head of CSR or Sustainable Development.
-CNP Assurances is committed to inviting various representatives to meetings to raise awareness of ESG issues among all of the company's stakeholders.
+CNP Assurances is committed to inviting various representatives to meetings to raise awareness of ESG issues among all the company's stakeholders.

-This direct dialogue addresses ESG, corporate strategy and financial performance issues.
+Bilateral dialogue addresses ESG issues, corporate strategy and financial performance issues.
 Depending on the company's activity, the following topics may be discussed:

-- Governance and resolutions at general meetings - Transparency and quality of financial and non-financial information: CEO pay ratio, gender diversity ratio, CDP response, follow-up of TCFD recommendations, etc. - Impacts of the company's activities on the climate - Risks related to climate change - Impacts of the company's activities on biodiversity - Risks related to biodiversity loss - Other social and environmental risks
+- Governance and resolutions at general meetings - Transparency and quality of financial and non-financial information: equality and diversity ratios, monitoring of the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) and the Task Force on Nature-related Financial Disclosures (TNFD), etc. - Impacts of the company's activities on the climate and risks related to climate change - Impacts of the company's activities on biodiversity and risks related to biodiversity loss - Impacts of the company's activities on human rights and risks related to human rights violations - Other social and environmental risks, particularly concerning the just transition